HOW TO CREATE A SIMPLE MORNING ROUTINE

 - Do some exercise – yoga, pilates, whatever suits you

-- Practice meditation or mindfulness (without having to keep an ear out for the kids needing something)
+- Practice meditation (without having to keep an ear out for the kids needing something)

 OVERCOMING THE PROBLEMS

 It was a bit trial and error to begin with.
-The two biggest problems I found which made it pointless (and frustrating) for me to put the effort into getting up early were these:
+The two biggest problems I found which made it pointless (and frustrating) for me to put the effort into getting up early were:

 - Wasting my precious time by getting side-tracked, for example, by checking out facebook

-- Wasting time – I planned my morning routine before I went to bed the night before.
+I planned my morning routine before I went to bed the night before.
 I either wrote it down in my diary or made a mental note of what I needed to do.
-Either is fine, but you will know which works for you, seeing it on paper, or remembering it.
+Either is fine, but you’ll know which works for you, seeing it on paper, or remembering it.
 The point is to stick to it.
 If there’s something that you want to do instead, swap it for the following morning when you can put this in your plan.

 Of course, a lot of this depends on how old your children are and what your current situation is.
 If you have a new baby and are up a lot at night then this probably won’t be the right time for you to forcibly wake at 5 or 6am!
 Don’t worry, these are just phases so maybe wait a while until they’re older.
 Give yourself some grace and just do what you can.

-There are other ways you can make it easier to get up before the sun does
+There are other ways you can make it easier to get up a little earlier:

 - Put the coffee machine on the night before